-I love bell peppers for their versatility.
-The tri-colored ones are especially my favorite for their sweetness.
+Today I share with you these healthy Tex-Mex Quinoa Stuffed Bell Peppers!
+I love bell peppers for their versatility, the tri-colored ones are especially my favorite because of their sweetness.

 If you follow this blog, you’ll know that quinoa is one of my favorite grains.
 It’s rich in fiber and protein and is a great sub for the traditional rice used to stuff peppers.
 Combine the protein from the quinoa and black beans and you have yourself a well-balanced meal.